tudelft-cs4110-2019/symbolic_rers/README.md

 # Concolic Execution

-We are going to run concolic execution on programs from the RERS 2016 or 2017 challenges.
+We are going to run concolic execution on programs from the RERS Reachability challenges.
 The first step is to download and install KLEE:

 https://klee.github.io/